stayallive/alex.bouma.blog/content/posts/2023-08-29-setup-sentry-relay-on-ubuntu-server.md

 I will focus on the `proxy` mode in this guide since it's the easiest to setup but apart from the specific configuration the setup is the same for all modes.

-> _Note: I am assuming a few things in this "guide".
+> _Note: I am assuming a few things in this guide.
 That the reader knows how to use SSH and can perform basic command line actions.
 It is also assumed you are installing Relay on a Ubuntu server with `systemd` (the guide was tested on Ubuntu 18.04/20.04/22.04)._

 If you'd rather follow the official guide, you can find it [here](https://docs.sentry.io/product/relay/getting-started/), I will focus on running a binary with `systemd` but there is also a Docker option in the official [Getting Started](https://docs.sentry.io/product/relay/getting-started/) guide.

-If you are using [Ploi](https://ploi.io/?referrer=BwZowvI55rM5y9ZVqjdB) to manage your servers you can use [this marketplace script](https://ploi.io/panel/marketplace/305-sentry-relay?referrer=BwZowvI55rM5y9ZVqjdB) that performs the steps outlined below.
+_If you are using [Ploi](https://ploi.io/?referrer=BwZowvI55rM5y9ZVqjdB) to manage your servers you can use [this marketplace script](https://ploi.io/panel/marketplace/305-sentry-relay?referrer=BwZowvI55rM5y9ZVqjdB) that performs the steps outlined below.
-However I highly recommend you read through this guide so you know what is happening and how to update Relay in the future.
+However I highly recommend you read through this guide so you know what is happening and how to update Relay in the future._

 ## Installing Relay

+Start by SSH'ing into your server and switching to the root user using `sudo su`.

-Let's start by downloading the latest binary from the [Sentry Relay releases page](https://github.com/getsentry/relay/releases).
+Now the fun begins, starting with downloading the latest Relay binary from the [Sentry Relay releases page](https://github.com/getsentry/relay/releases).

-At the time of writing this is `23.8.0`, but you should check the [release page](https://github.com/getsentry/relay/releases) to see if there is a newer version.
+> _Note: At the time of writing the latest release is `23.8.0`, but you should check the [release page](https://github.com/getsentry/relay/releases) to see if there is a newer version._

 You want to download the `relay-Linux-x86_64` release asset since that is the binary for Linux, at the time of writing there is no ARM binary.